 When everyone was tired and appropriately cranky we headed out.
 And I exited the parking lot very carefully.
 Olivia was so helpful when she reminded me not to hit any more cars.
 Thanks kid.
 We actually managed to pull it together enough to enjoy a fine dining meal at Wendy’s with Jake, who is unfortunately working all weekend.

-Actually leaving the house with the kids can sometimes feel like a huge challenge
+Getting out of the house with kids can sometimes feel like a huge challenge.

 I’m exhausted by the time I start the car.
 I know there are certain things that work better than others, so I need to remind myself to not make it harder than it already is.